thoughtspot/thoughtspot.github.io/_release/fixed.md

 - Using a custom calendar, and doing a query that filters on a date field causes a database error.
 - Signing in to ThoughtSpot multiple times in quick succession causes a 500 error.
 - When row-level security is used, a 2-column join in a fan-trap query does not work if the column contains NULL data/values.
-- Opening certain pinboards can cause the Google Chrome browser to freeze
+- Opening certain Pinboards can cause the Google Chrome browser to freeze
 - Columns renamed in a worksheet revert back to their original names later.
 - Columns cannot be deleted from a worksheet.
 - Using a custom calendar and filtering date values by year, month or quarter does not work.